folio-org/docs/content/en/docs/Access/Requests/requests.md

 * When a page request is canceled and there are no other requests in the queue, its Item status changes back to Available.
 * If you cancel a request that has begun fulfillment (it has a Request status of Open - In transit or Open - Awaiting pickup), the Request status changes to Closed - Canceled, but the Item status will not change until it is checked in.
 * If a requested item is awaiting pickup and its request is canceled, it appears on the Hold shelf clearance report.
-* If there are other open title level requests that are not in progress, the item needs to be checked in to fulfill the next request in queue.
+* If there are other open title level requests that are not in progress, the item needs to be checked in to fulfill the next request in the queue.

 1. [Find the request you want to cancel.](#searching-for-requests)
 2. In the **Request Detail** pane, select **Actions > Cancel request**.